baogegeJiang/jPicker/README.md

 # jPicker
-a program to detec earthquakes and pick their phases' arrival time  built in matlab using support vector machine
+a program to detect earthquakes and pick their phases' arrival time  built in matlab using support vector machine

 author： Yiran Jiang、 Jieyuan Ning